Sanardi/testServer/README.md

 # testServer
- python tool to server availability and response times and logs in PostgreSQL
+ python tool to test server availability and response times and logs in PostgreSQL

 make a directory and pull the repo.